 Canines have long held the title as man’s best friend.
 They’re lovable and loyal, and they can provide the gift of independence.
 The right pooches can perform a variety of services for those with physical or mental disabilities.
 They can function as the eyes of their owner, guiding them on their daily commute, and they can even remind their owner to take crucial medication at a specific time, among many other tasks.
 However, there are many individuals with questions, searching “how do I get a service dog.”

 With this guide, you’ll be able to navigate the process of how to get a service dog through fundraising and better understand the costs associated with training or adopting your own service dog.

 What are the benefits of service dogs?

-A service dog can help make previously challenging tasks like going grocery shopping easier and less stressful.
+A service dog can assist with tasks and reduce stress, and errands like grocery shopping for food can become easier.
 These trained canine companions also help boost self-esteem, they are great at helping you while you’re working, and they can also keep you socially active.

 How to get a service dog

 There are dozens of variables to consider with service animals, and knowing how to get a service dog can be confusing.
 You also have to answer the question, “Where can I get a service dog?”
 Fortunately, we’ve broken down the two main ways to get a service dog for you below.